 Penny assists organisations to apply participatory and design-led approaches to the development of policy, organisational process, strategy and services.

 Over the last 15 years Penny has designed and led a range of participatory design projects in Australia and New Zealand working across community, commercial and academic sectors.
-Penny specialises in co-design and social change projects and provides training and mentoring to design teams and organisations wanting to achieve greater impact through the adoption of participatory and co-design approaches.
+Penny has a PhD in Participatory Design and specialises in co-design and social change projects.
+Penny provides training and mentoring to design teams and organisations wanting to achieve greater impact through the adoption of participatory and co-design approaches.

-Penny has supported organisations to co-design responses with their stakeholders and communities to issues such as staff engagement within large organisations, youth mental health and wellbeing, skin cancer prevention in young Australians, HIV testing services, sustainability practices in the home, drug policy, youth alcohol and drug services, public hospital spaces, and the future of libraries.
+Penny has supported organisations and communities to work together on issues such as youth mental health and wellbeing, skin cancer prevention in young Australians, HIV testing services, sustainability practices in the home, drug policy, youth alcohol and drug services, public hospital spaces, the future of libraries, non-violence communities and urban design for social outcomes.

 Jody works with Lifehack to ensure that their policies and processes are smooth and worry-free.
 She has 20 years experience in administration.